 Simple and tailored

 Education is often the make-or-break section of a CV or resume.
-You need a good one to get an interview for a professional or skilled position.
+You need a good one to get an interview for a professional or skilled position, especially if you are a recent graduate.

 - For jobs requiring a degree but little experience, recruiters start by rejecting applicants with sub-par or unrelated credentials.